aws/aws-sdk-js-v3/CONTRIBUTING.md

 To run the tests for a specific package, you can run `npm test` from within the specified package folder, assuming the above steps have been run.

+### Generate Service Clients

+You can generate service client by yourself from either AWS service models or customized models.
+The SDK provides a command line interface to make these work easier for you.

 [issues]: https://github.com/aws/aws-sdk-js-v3/issues
 [pr]: https://github.com/aws/aws-sdk-js-v3/pulls
 [license]: http://aws.amazon.com/apache2.0/